iherman/rdfjs-c14n/README.md

     // "hash" is the hash value of the canonical dataset, per specification const hash = canonicalizer.hash(normalized);

-    // Generate a sorted array of canonical nquads for the normalized dataset const nquads = quadsToNquads(normalized);
+    // Generate a sorted array of nquads for the normalized dataset const nquads = canonicalizer.toNquads(normalized);
 }
 ```